xkjyeah/vue3-excel-export/README.md

 ## Q&A

-**Why not introduce custom components, instead of introducing new, invalid DOM elements?**
+### Why not introduce custom components, instead of introducing new, invalid DOM elements?

+**Option 1: parse children**

 I could have use custom components like so: